Shallows, The (2016)

 Directed by Jaume Collet-Serra

-I wanted to like it, but between Jaume Collet-Serra’s sledgehammer-style direction, Anthony Jaswinski’s intelligence-insulting screenplay, and Marco Beltrami’s misguided musical score, The Shallows is impossible to endorse.
-Genre fans will be especially disappointed by the lack of horror and suspense – if you were expecting something along the lines of Jaws or Open Water, you can lower those expectations right now, folks.
+I wanted to like it, but The Shallows is impossible to endorse between Jaume Collet-Serra’s sledgehammer-style direction, Anthony Jaswinski’s intelligence-insulting screenplay, and Marco Beltrami’s misguided musical score.
+Genre fans will be especially disappointed by the lack of horror and suspense – if you were expecting something like Jaws or Open Water, you could lower those expectations right now, folks.

-Then a super-sized shark catches her – she’s badly bitten but eventually manages to get to an outcropping of offshore rocks just breaking the surface of the water.
-The predator circling her stony sanctuary is in search of a snack, and it prefers blondes.
+Then a super-sized shark catches her – she’s badly bitten but eventually manages to get to an outcropping of offshore rocks just breaking the water’s surface.
+The predator circling her stony sanctuary is searching for a snack, and it prefers blondes.

-Before hell breaks loose in the form of a teeth-gnashing Great White, there are lots of scenes showing fun-in-the-sun surfing.
-It amazes me that the wave-riding sequences in a big-budget big-studio 2016 film can’t even begin to compete with the seminal surfing documentary Endless Summer… made 50 years ago in 1966!
-Worse, many of the underwater sequences are clearly cheated, and so poorly, that it’s plain to see the actress’ hair is dry as a bone.
+Before hell breaks loose in the form of a teeth-gnashing Great White, many scenes show fun-in-the-sun surfing.
+It amazes me that the wave-riding sequences in a big-budget, big-studio 2016 film can’t even begin to compete with the seminal surfing documentary Endless Summer… made 50 years ago in 1966!
+Worse, many underwater sequences are clearly cheated and so poorly that it’s plain to see the actress’s hair is dry as a bone.

 For a movie that aims to be taken seriously (nope, this is not a Sharknado fun-flick by any means), there’s an array of almost-laughable lapses in logic and even a Wile E. Coyote vs. Roadrunner set-piece that would be hilarious had it been handled differently.

 Having said all that, The Shallows isn’t all bad.
 The computer-created big-ass shark looks decent (however, he or she is sans personality).
-Lively is well cast and does her best.
+Lively is well-cast and does her best.
 The acting is not on par with her work in The Town or Savages by any stretch, but that’s not her fault.
-Given the gawd-awful dialogue, she admirably acquits herself.
-And thankfully the movie doesn’t wear out its welcome with an overly-long runtime.
+Given the god-awful dialogue, she admirably acquits herself.
+And thankfully, the movie doesn’t wear out its welcome with an overly-long runtime.
 At a bite-sized 90 minutes, it’s brisk and to the point.
-What’s more, there’s the obligatory cute animal companion – “Steven Seagull” – there to steal scenes.
+Moreover, the obligatory cute animal companion – “Steven Seagull” – is there to steal scenes.

-If you’re in the mood for a thriller with a little action and you want to see Blake Lively in a bikini, then maybe The Shallows is worth an hour and a half of your time.
+If you’re in the mood for a little action thriller and want to see Blake Lively in a bikini, then maybe The Shallows is worth an hour and a half of your time.
 If not, then guess what… it’s “Shark Week” on the Discovery channel.

 Categorized:Reviews